How to Make a Diabetic Spouse HAPPY

 It is our combination of diet, exercise and lifestyle that has led to a very smooth transition in adjusting to her diabetes.
 I realize that she did not have to do this alone.
 I don’t live my life a certain way and support her from a distance to the best of my ability.
-I have changed my life in such a way where we do life together, almost as if my brain operates like a T1D.
+I have changed my life in such a way where we do life together, almost as if my brain operates like a person with T1D.
 When you make the change together, it just becomes life.
 Not life with diabetes.
-Here are some simple and practical ways I have helped make living with T1D less burdensome for Marci, or what I call, How to make a diabetic spouse HAPPY:
+Here are some simple and practical ways I have helped make living with T1D less burdensome for Marci, or what I call, How to make a spouse with diabetes HAPPY:

 H- Help your spouse through the highs and lows, even with the mood swings.